October 25, 2022

-As far as proposals go, you have an option which is a little different.
+As far as proposals go, you have an option that is a little different.
 Dotted around the park are grills, all set for you to hold a BBQ for friends and family.
 Get everybody there, and tell them about the proposal you made earlier along the Delaware riverfront, or in the botanic Rose Garden containing 325 different varieties.
 There’s even a section of plants known for their scents, so you can have the sweet smell of proposal success all around you.

 Although New Jersey is probably better known for its parks, woodland and mountains, there is no shortage of gardens.
 Willowwood Arboretum is amongst the very best on offer.
 With several separate and distinct gardens within the boundaries of the Tubbs’ family country home, there will always be a beautiful spot to propose.

 The Arboretum is open every day of the year and is absolutely free to visit.
-However, it does rely on donations from visitors, so please do give of dollars to help others enjoy this stunning collection of gardens.
+However, it does rely on donations from visitors, so please do give dollars to help others enjoy this stunning collection of gardens.

 There is a lot more about proposing than just finding a great location.
 We’ve compiled a list of the best links to articles that will help you along the process of proposing with success.

 - What to Know Before You Purchase Your Engagement Ring?